Oasis, Chapter 1: The Dead of Night

 She looked torn between relief that he'd relented and anger at his blatant underestimation.
 "Fine, but the same goes for you."

 He just looked at her like she was crazy.
-Okay, obviously she didn't know who he was or what he was capable of, but she could not honestly think that he would need to rely on her for protection, right?
-He was about to say something to that when she spoke again.
+Okay, obviously she didn't know who he was or what he was capable of, but she could not honestly think that he would need to rely on her for protection.
+If Kimimaro had even a shred of a sense of humor, he may have laughed at her.

 "Ino," he repeated.
-Deciding that was probably enough of an introduction, he started to make his way past her once more.
-Whatever she thought about him didn't matter at all anyway.
+Deciding that was enough of an introduction while they were still stranded in the forest in the middle of the night, he started to make his way past her once more.
+Whatever she thought about him didn't matter at all, anyway.
 He wouldn't concern himself with her other than to gauge their surroundings.

 "You haven't told me your name," she said, falling into step beside him.

-He spared her a glance out of the corner of his eye.
+He spared her a glance askance.
 She stared straight ahead, her expression hard and steely.
 The sudden difference in her struck him, as though she was hiding something.
-After a moment he returned his focus to the path ahead of them.
 Behind them, the sun was beginning to peek out over the eastern horizon.
-Another night had ended, but the threat of ambush and disembowelment by the Infected would not abate even in the coming morning.
+Another night was coming to an end, but the threat of ambush and disembowelment by the Infected would not abate even in the coming morning.
 Not completely, at least.

 "Kimimaro," he said finally.

 Stealing another discreet glance at her, he found himself thinking how out of place she was walking next to him.
 After so many weeks of wandering alone and in silence with only the Infected to keep him company whenever they decided to jump him, he'd all but given up on the idea that there were any survivors.
-And yet, here they were.
+Not that he was looking.
+But suddenly, here she was.
+If nothing else, it was a break from the monotonous horror he'd lived ever since this began, a fascinating little discovery.

 They didn't speak again as the sun illuminated the path before them, and they left the dead of night behind.

-Reviews are love, and I love getting them! :)
+Reviews are love, and I really love getting them!